OCA/odoo-pim/attribute_set/README.rst

 2. You need to **add a placeholder**
    ``<separator name="attributes_placeholder" />`` at the desired
    location in the model's form view.
-3. Finally, **add a context** ``{"include_native_attribute": True}`` on the action leading to this form view if the model's view needs to display attributes related to native fields together with the other "custom" attributes.
+3. Finally, **add a context** ``{"include_native_attribute_view_ref": True}`` on the action leading to this form view if the model's view needs to display attributes related to native fields together with the other "custom" attributes.

 Known issues / Roadmap
 ======================